wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 !!! success "Congratulations!"
     Congratulations!
 In this practical session, you learned:

-    - how to subscribe to the WIS2 Global Broker from Météo-France using MQTT Explorer
+    - how to subscribe to WIS2 Global Broker services using MQTT Explorer
     - the WIS2 topic structure
     - the WIS2 notification message structure
     - the difference between Global Broker messages published on the `origin` and `cache` topics